 How do you reduce friction in the payment process and save time and money?
 The answer is—modern invoicing.

 Modern invoicing ensures and strives toward frictionless payment, making transactions easier by minimizing barriers.
-Frictionless payment comes in many forms, from digital payment options and gateways, mobile and digital wallets, to auto-renewing subscriptions and one-click payments.
+Frictionless payment comes in many forms, from digital payment options and gateways, mobile and digital wallets to auto-renewing subscriptions and one-click payments.

 What is a digital invoice?

-Digital invoices can be generated by dedicated invoicing tools or exporting Word and Excel files.
+Digital invoices can be generated by dedicated invoicing tools or by exporting Word and Excel files.
 A digital invoice is sometimes a scanned paper invoice, which can be sent via email to reduce payment delay—although it’s still not ideal to use paper invoices.

 What is an electronic invoice?

 An electronic invoice (e-invoice) is an invoice that can be viewed and processed digitally.
 A human reader does not easily understand it, but its main benefit is that it can be processed by a computer thanks to its data format.

 An e-invoice is a data file (XML, EDI, or standard Internet-based web forms) containing financial data—think blockchain—transferred between computers, processed, and booked automatically—needing no manual or human input.

 An electronic invoice is NOT a scanned paper invoice.
 An e-invoice is always a digital file—just like a PDF file.